 [2022-09-21T03:59:46:ERROR:windows_http.cc(197)] Error from API WinHttpSendRequest with WinHTTP proxy.
 Will try direct (without proxy).
 Code: 0x00002f8f

-In this case, the year in the machine's current date was changed to 2022, making the certificate appear out of date.
-You can see the current date at the start of each log line, and the "Valid from" and "Valid until" dates of the certificate don't match the current date.
-The error flag WINHTTP_CALLBACK_STATUS_FLAG_CERT_REV_FAILED indicates the certificate revocation check failed.
+In this case, the year in the machine's current date was changed to 2022, making the certificate seem out of date.
+You can view the current date at the start of each log line, and the "Valid from" and "Valid until" dates of the certificate don't match the current date.
+The error flag WINHTTP_CALLBACK_STATUS_FLAG_CERT_REV_FAILED indicates the certificate revocation check was unsuccessful.

-You can also see the destination IP address and the resolved hostname after "Network connection destination details" on the last log line.
+You can also view the destination IP address and the resolved hostname after "Network connection destination details" on the last log line.
 It's a 1e100.net address, meaning it's Google.

 Trace log example

-Note: This log example is from GSMMO.
-Similar trace log entries will also appear in GSMME, GSPS, or GSSMO when these products experience network/TLS issues.
+Note: This log example is from GWMMO.
+Similar trace log entries will also appear in GWMME, G Suite Password Sync (GSPS), or GWSMO when these products experience network/TLS issues.

 2017-09-21T04:10:04.356-03:00 1a20 E:Network ClientMigration!WinHttp::HandleCallback @ 2025 ()> Secure connection failure.
 Status: 0x00010000.
 Info 0x00000009